fl1ckje/DP-OD-using-VDM-in-LV/README.md

-# DP-OD-using-VDM-in-LV
-Deep learning object detection using vision development module in labview
+# Deep learning object detection using vision development module in labview